-The North Atlantic Treaty Organization (NATO) Training Group (NTG) meeting on Individual Training and Education Developments (IT&ED)

-**As of March 22, 2019**

 The North Atlantic Treaty Organization (NATO) Training Group (NTG) meeting on Individual Training and Education Developments (IT&ED) was hosted by the Deputy Assistant Secretary of Defense (Force Education and Training) and the Director, Advanced Distributed Learning (ADL) Initiative in the Washington, D.C. area, 25–29 September 2016.
 The IT&ED meets semi-annually, and is hosted by volunteer nations.
 The U.S. hosted the Autumn 2016 meeting.

 The mission of the IT&ED is to enhance training and education interoperability among Alliance and Partner nations.
 To achieve its mission, the IT&ED recommends solutions to specific problems (e.g., training gaps) to meet current and emerging education and training requirements.
 To facilitate interoperability, IT&ED deliverables include sharing standards, training material, handbooks, and best practices.
-For more information on the NATO IT&ED and the other international defense cooperatives ADL Initiative is involved in, visit our international collaboration page.
+For more information on the NATO IT&ED and the other international defense cooperatives ADL Initiative is involved in, visit our international coalition page.